Skip to main content

 • Systematic Deployment: Custom packages allow for a more organized and efficient deployment process, ensuring that software and firmware are properly configured for the Omega2 device.

-• Easy Installation: Custom packages can be installed on Omega2 devices using the OPKG package manager.
+• Easy Installation: Custom packages can be installed on Omega2 devices using the Opkg package manager.

-• Easy Updates: Custom packages can be easily updated using the OPKG package manager.
+• Easy Updates: Custom packages can be easily updated using the Opkg package manager.

 The Structure of the Package Source